-Wash hair with wheatgrass juice daily (the nutrients penetrate into follicles and stimulate growth of new pigment-producing cells.)
+Wash hair with wheatgrass juice at least once per week (the nutrients penetrate into follicles and stimulate growth of new pigment-producing cells.)

 Apply a henna conditioning pack monthly.
 Henna is an all-natural plant powder available at most health food stores, which imparts color and conditioning without the use of harsh or carcinogenic chemicals.
 Follow directions closely for gray hair.